Ignaz Semmelweis: Legacy

 Semmelweis' advice on chlorine washings was probably more influential than he realized.
 Many doctors, particularly in Germany, appeared quite willing to experiment with the practical hand washing measures that he proposed—although virtually everyone rejected his basic and ground-breaking innovation: that the disease had only one cause, lack of cleanliness.
 Gustav Adolf Michaelis, a professor at a maternity institution in Kiel, replied positively to Semmelweis' suggestions, but eventually committed suicide, feeling responsible for the death of his own cousin, whom he had examined after she gave birth.

-Only belatedly did his observational evidence gain wide acceptance; more than twenty years later, Louis Pasteur's work offered a theoretical explanation for Semmelweis' observations: the germ theory of disease.
-As such, the Semmelweis story is often used in university courses with epistemology content, e.g. philosophy of science courses—demonstrating the virtues of empiricism or positivism and providing a historical account of which types of knowledge count as scientific (and thus accepted) knowledge, and which do not.
+Only belatedly did his observational evidence gain wide acceptance.
+More than twenty years later, Louis Pasteur's work on the germ theory of disease offered a theoretical explanation for Semmelweis' observations.
+Consequently, the Semmelweis story is often used in university courses with epistemology content, e.g. philosophy of science courses—to support fringe philosophies regarding scientific information, supposedly providing a historical account of which types of knowledge count as scientific (and thus accepted) knowledge, and which do not.
 C. Hempel, just to mention one, dedicated the first pages of his Philosophy of Natural Science to Semmelweis, arguing that the latter's method is typical of contemporary scientific research, in that the doctor framed a series of hypotheses, verifying them through falsifying experiments in accordance with Hempel's deductive-nomological model.
-It has been seen as an irony that Semmelweis' critics considered themselves positivists, but even positivism suffers problems in the face of theories which seem magical or superstitious, such as the idea that "corpse particles" might turn a person into a corpse, with no causal mechanism being stipulated, after a simple contact.
+It has been seen as an irony that Semmelweis' critics considered themselves positivists, but the rejection of his work demonstrated the flaws of positivism in the face of theories which seem magical or superstitious, such as the idea that "corpse particles" might turn a person into a corpse, with no causal mechanism being stipulated, after a simple contact.
 To his contemporaries, Semmelweis seemed to be reverting to the speculative theories of earlier decades that were so repugnant to his positivist contemporaries.

-The so-called Semmelweis reflex—a metaphor for a certain type of human behaviour characterized by reflex-like rejection of new knowledge because it contradicts entrenched norms, beliefs, or paradigms—is named after Semmelweis, whose ideas were ridiculed and rejected by his contemporaries.
+Because his ideas were ridiculed and rejected by his contemporaries, a cognitive bias called the Semmelweis reflex has been established, which describes a trait of human behaviour characterized by an automatic rejection of new knowledge because it contradicts entrenched norms, assumptions, or paradigms.